AloqailyHat/Riyadh-Traffic-and-Metro-Analysis/README.md

-# 🚇 Estimating the Impact of the Riyadh Metro on Traffic: A Data-Driven Approach
+# 🚇 Estimating the Impact of the Riyadh Metro on Traffic:
+### Tuwaiq Data Science & Machine Learning Capstone

 ## 🚨 Problem Statement
 As Riyadh prepares for the launch of its metro system, a major question arises: Will the new metro significantly reduce the city's chronic traffic congestion?
 Our project aims to estimate the effect of this transformative public transport system on Riyadh’s traffic flow, focusing on how it can affect the pressure on key roads, especially during peak hours.